will-chh/522_grp31_Abalone_Age_Prediction/README.md

 Running `make report` will render the quarto html file that can be found in the reports folder.

-#### Alternatively, each individual steps of commands are listed below
+#### Option 3: Alternatively, each individual steps of commands are listed below
 Run these commands one by one in the Command Line Interface

 ```bash